 Although there were no discounts, the vendor was spot on when it came to quality and meeting deadlines.
 Since the digital workflow focused more on discounts, there was a compromise on quality and meeting deadlines.

 How did this flaw go unnoticed?
 Had there been a workflow audit done after implementation, this flaw could have been identified and rectified.
 Another common shortcoming of digital workflows is that businesses tend to overcomplicate the process in the name of digitization.

 Need for Workflow Audits

 Businesses looking to optimize and improve their operations through workflows.
-However, workflow automation needs to be reevaluated to see if they are delivering the expected results.
-Automated workflows no doubt the best method to optimize workflows and bring in efficiency, but they can be 100% smart at all times only when workflow audits are performed from time to time.
+However, workflow automation needs to be reevaluated to see if it is delivering the expected results.
+Automated workflows are no doubt the best method to optimize workflows and bring in efficiency, but they can be 100% smart at all times only when workflow audits are performed from time to time.

 Here is why you need to audit workflows:

 - Timely audits not only identify flaws (if any) but also change the route of the workflow for even better performance.